jontiefer/blazormovies/README.md

 ## (Additional Instructions for Docker Compilation)
 If the application is to be run in a Docker container a small modificiation to the Startup.cs file in the BlazorMovies.Server project must be made.
 This is because I had some issues figuring out how to properly use Environment Variables with Docker that will be remedied later, once I understand how it works.
 For the time being, perform this simple modification.
-In the Startup.cs file comment out the following line at the top of the file:
+If running in Docker go the Startup.cs file and uncomment the following line at the top of the file if it is comment out:
 ```console
  #define _DOCKER
 ```
+If the application is to be deployed outside of a Docker container or it will access the Machine Environment variables for the connection string, then comment out the same line.
+This way it will not resort to Process environment variable used in this Docker deployment.

 # Launch Instructions
 To launch the BlazorMovies application and start the Kestrel server, run the following command in the root folder containing the deployed web application: